The Best Ways to Learn Spanish in Buenos Aires

 A park in Buenos Aires.
 A good place to hang out and talk with friends, in Spanish.

 Hablas castellano?
 Yeah, me neither.
 Or I should really say “un poquito.”
-During a 3-month language vacation I took from April to July 2005, I experimented with many different ways to learn Spanish.
+During a 3-month language vacation I took, I experimented with many different ways to learn Spanish.

 I must also admit that nowhere else have I been as intrigued and downright entranced by a language as with Castellano, the term used for the unique Italian twist to Spanish in Buenos Aires.
 For once the frustration

 of trying to learn a new tongue did not stop me.